-Fibroblast growth factor receptors or FGFRs, are tyrokine kinase receptors on the surface of cells that link growth factor signalling with the downstream PI3K/AKT and MAPK pathways to regulate cellular proliferation and survival.
-The FGFR family has four members (encoded by the FGFR1-4 genes).
+Fibroblast growth factor receptors, or FGFRs, are tyrosine kinase receptors on the surface of cells that link growth factor signaling with the downstream PI3K/AKT and MAPK pathways to regulate cellular proliferation and survival.
+The FGFR family has four members, encoded by the FGFR1-4 genes.

-Overactivity of these pathways is a critical contributor to many forms of cancers, most notably cholangiocarcinoma (cancer of the bile ducts of the liver) and urothelial carcinoma (cancer of the lining of the bladder).
-FGFR2 genomic alterations (e.g., fusions, mutations, amplifications) are present in 13% of cholangiocarcinomas, and FGFR3 mutations are present in approximately 25% of advanced urothelial carcinomas, 50% of non-muscle invasive urothelial carcinomas, and up to 90% of upper tract urothelial carcinomas.
+Overactivity in the FGFR pathway can be a critical contributor to many forms of cancers, most notably cholangiocarcinoma (cancer of the bile ducts of the liver) and urothelial carcinoma (cancer of the lining of the bladder).
+FGFR2 genomic alterations (e.g., fusions, mutations, amplifications) are present in approximately 15% of cholangiocarcinomas, and FGFR3 genomic alterations are present in approximately 25% of advanced urothelial carcinomas, 50% of non-muscle invasive urothelial carcinomas, and up to 90% of upper tract urothelial carcinomas.

 ABOUT INFIGRATINIB (BGJ398)

-Infigratinib (BGJ398) is a best-in-class, FGFR-selective, orally-administered investigational new drug in clinical development for the treatment of patients with FGFR-driven cancers.
+Infigratinib (BGJ398) is an orally administered, FGFR1-3-selective tyrosine kinase inhibitor in clinical development for the treatment of patients with FGFR-driven cancers.
 QED Therapeutics acquired the worldwide rights to infigratinib from Novartis for use in all applications and will develop the compound as a treatment for multiple FGFR-driven diseases, including cancers and achondroplasia.

 Infigratinib is currently under study in a Phase 2 trial for the treatment of chemotherapy-refractory cholangiocarcinoma (bile duct cancer) with FGFR2 fusions and other activating genomic alterations.
-In an interim analysis of 63 patients in the ongoing trial, infigratinib demonstrated a 30.2% overall response rate.
-Of the subset of patients with FGFR2 fusions, there was a 39.6% overall response rate.
-To date, over 350 patients have been treated with infigratinib in numerous clinical trials.
-For more information about infigratinib clinical trials, please visit www.clinicaltrials.gov.
+In an interim analysis of 63 patients in the ongoing trial, infigratinib demonstrated a 24% confirmed overall response rate.
+In the subset of patients with FGFR2 fusions, there was a 30% confirmed overall response rate.
+The median progression free survival in the group was 6.7 months.